ahundiak/webMVc/README.md

 ### Things I'd still like to do

+1. Add tests.
-1. Improve the parameter system.
+2. Improve the parameter system.
 It totally sucks currently and is in the wrong place.
 It needs to be part of the request.
-2. Get this working with a proper request/ response system like Symfony's HTTPFoundation component.
+3. Get this working with a proper request/ response system like Symfony's HTTPFoundation component.
-2. Add a real templating system like Twig.
+4. Add a real templating system like Twig.
-3. Work on a better example app and pull it out into its own project
+5. Work on a better example app and pull it out into its own project
-4. I am sure more will hit me later.....
+6. I am sure more will hit me later.....

 At any rate, again, this is totally experimental and not even close to production ready.